Elizabeth Alexeievna (Louise of Baden): Russian Empress

 On 16 November 1806, Elizabeth gave birth to a second daughter.
-There were rumors that the newborn, Grand Duchess Elizabeth Alexandrovna was not a child of Emperor Alexander but of Okhotnikov.
+There were rumors that the newborn, Grand Duchess Elizabeth Alexandrovna was not a child of Alexander but of Okhotnikov.
 After his death, Elizabeth Alexeievna felt more abandoned than ever and poured out all her affection on her daughter Elizabeth, "Lisinka".
 Fifteen months later, the little girl died suddenly of an infection blamed on teething.
 "Now," wrote Elizabeth to her mother, "I am not longer good for anything in this world, my soul has no more strength to recover from this last blow."

+In 1807, Rev. London King Pitt, Chaplain to the British community in St. Petersburg, was appointed as Elizabeth’s English Language Tutor, and she came to know his wife, Frances.
+After Rev. Pitt died of typhus in 1813, Frances returned to England with their son, but Elizabeth persuaded Frances to return to Russia to be a companion to her.
+A portrait of Elisabeth as a widow, executed for Frances in 1826 by George Dawe, Alexander’s court painter, is now in the Royal Collection in London.

-The death of their daughter temporarily brought Alexander I and Elizabeth closer.
+The death of their daughter temporarily brought Alexander and Elizabeth closer.
 Although Elizabeth Alexeievna was not yet thirty years old, neither she nor Alexander had further hopes of a family and they would have no more children.

 During the Napoleonic Wars, Elizabeth Alexeievna was a reliable supporter of her husband's policies as she had been in other personal and political crises.
 After the fall of Napoleon, she joined her husband and many of the crowned heads of Europe in the Congress of Vienna (1814), where she was reunited with her old paramour, Adam Czartoryski.
 He was still in love with her and forgave her past infidelity with Okhotnikov.
 Their reunion was short-lived.